-The capital equipment budget for 16ALERT is approximately £10 million.
+The capital equipment budget for 17ALERT is approximately £10 million.
 Applications may seek the following only:

-- Under the ‘Directly Incurred Equipment’ heading only, the costs of capital equipment over the OJEU threshold, including one off costs such as initial service/maintenance contracts, and excluding any discounts and/or institutional or external contributions
+- Under the ‘Directly Incurred Equipment’ heading only, the costs of capital equipment over £200,000 including VAT, including one off costs such as initial service/maintenance contracts, and excluding any discounts and/or institutional or external contributions.

 No other costs are eligible under this call.
 Any applications submitted with costs in any other heading other than ‘Directly Incurred Equipment’ will be rejected without consultation.

 In accordance with the Wakeham guidelines, up to 100% of the capital cost of the equipment may be sought from BBSRC where the equipment is an enhancement to national capability and operated on a basis that maximises its utilisation and accessibility.
-Contributions to the capital cost from the institution or other external sources which provide gearing to the BBSRC investment sought are encouraged, however we will need to see clear evidence that appropriate arrangements are in place for the running and maintenance of the equipment, as well as for the training of users (where applicable).
+Contributions to the capital cost from the institution or other external sources which provide gearing to the BBSRC investment sought are encouraged, however we will need to see clear evidence that appropriate arrangements are in place for the running and maintenance of the equipment, as well as for the training of users (where applicable), and would prefer that institutional commitments be directed towards staff posts to fulfil these aspects.
 These could be through the use of existing staff or new appointments and should be provided in the form of host institution contribution(s).
 There will be no resource funding available under this call.

-Awards will be announced in April 2017 and grants must start by 15 August 2017.
-Projects may last for a maximum of 12 months and no extensions will be considered under any circumstances.
+Awards will be announced early 2018 and grants must start by 1 May 2018.
+The maximum permissible duration for a proposal is 12 months and no extensions will be considered under any circumstances.

 Applicants should discuss this condition with their relevant procurement and finance officers prior to submission, particularly bearing in mind the EU requirements for competitive tender.
-Prospective applicants for whom the expenditure appears impossible (e.g. because the equipment may require an export license or involves lengthy customisation or construction times) must contact the BBSRC (see contacts below) before submitting an application.
+Prospective applicants for whom the expenditure appears impossible (for example because the equipment may require an export license or involves lengthy customisation or construction times) must contact us (see contacts below) before submitting an application.

-The 16ALERT call is for capital funding only; there will be no resource funding under this call.
+The 17ALERT call is for capital funding only; there will be no resource funding under this call.

-The purpose of the 16ALERT call is to support the purchase of research equipment; “software as infrastructure” proposals that develop software packages are outside the scope of the call.
+The purpose of the 17ALERT call is to support the purchase of research equipment; “software as infrastructure” proposals that develop software packages are outside the scope of the call.